 Before World War II, it was common in American households to have several generations living under one roof.
 This created an opportunity for parents to work while grandparents took responsibility for child care, allowing everyone to save money on things like housing.
 Today, many adult children are making the choice to reinstate this style of living, either for economic reasons or to care for aging parents who are unable to care for themselves.
-However, this move could come with some unanticipated surprises if you’re not prepared.
-Home Care Assistance, a trusted senior care provider in Greater Hartford, has put together a list of things to consider before packing your bags.
+However, this move could come with some unanticipated surprises if you’re not prepared or haven’t provided home care.
+West Hartford Home Care Assistance has put together a list of things to consider before packing your bags.

 Aging Parents Can’t Always be Babysitters